product_id = 4828441772081variant_id = template_name =

-For the Mineral Deficiency Test, take a small blood sample from your fingertip using a lancet.
+For the Mineral Test, take a small blood sample from your fingertip using a lancet.
 The sample is sent in a tube via a return envelope to a specialist diagnostics laboratory.

 The diagnostic laboratory then analyses the concentration of the minerals magnesium, selenium and zinc in your blood.

 The detailed results report reveals the measured values of minerals in your blood retrieved from the laboratory analysis.